Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials

 {\it Methods.} Electronic structure calculations were performed within the density functional theory (DFT) framework using the Vienna ab-initio simulation package (VASP)~\cite{vasp1,vasp2}.
-The projector augmented wave (PAW) pseudopotentials were used with generalized gradient approximation~\cite{perdew1996generalized} to consider exchange-correlation effects.
-A plane-wave cutoff of 500 eV was used throughout the calculations.
-The surface BZ integration was performed using a $10\times10\times1$ Monkhorst-pack $k-$grid.
-The spin-orbit coupling (SOC) was considered self-consistently.
-The structural parameters were optimized until the residual forces on each atom became less than 10$^{-4}$ eV/\AA, and these optimized parameters were used in all our calculations.
+The projector augmented wave (PAW) pseudopotentials were used with generalized-gradient approximation (GGA)~\cite{perdew1996generalized} for treating exchange-correlation effects.
+A plane-wave cutoff of 500 eV was used in all calculations.
+Surface BZ integrations were performed using a $10\times10\times1$ Monkhorst-pack $k-$grid.
+Effects of spin-orbit coupling (SOC) were included self-consistently.
+The structural parameters were optimized until the residual forces on each atom became less than 10$^{-4}$ eV/\AA, and these optimized parameters were used in the calculations.
 An energy tolerance of 10$^{-8}$ eV was used.
-The thin-film calculations were performed using slab geometry with a vacuum of 20 {\AA} to eliminate the spurious interaction between the periodically repeated 2D layers.
-The phonon dispersion curves were calculated within the density functional perturbation theory (DFPT) framework using PHONOPY code~\cite{togo2015first} with a $4 \times 4\times 1$ supercell.
-The PyProcar~\cite{herath2020pyprocar} and Pymatgen~\cite{ong2013python} packages were used for band structure illustrations.
+The thin-film calculations were performed using a slab geometry with a vacuum layer of 20 {\AA} to eliminate spurious interactions between the periodically repeated 2D layers.
+Phonon dispersion curves were obtained within the density functional perturbation theory (DFPT) framework using PHONOPY code~\cite{togo2015first} with a $4 \times 4\times 1$ supercell. \rsp{The robustness of our GGA-based results was assessed using the optPBE-vdW correlation functional~\cite{vdw_optPBE_1,vdw_optPBE_2,vdw_1,vdw_2,vdw_3} as well as the more advanced HSE hybrid-functional~\cite{hse}, see Supplemental Material (SM)~\cite{SPM} for details. } PyProcar~\cite{herath2020pyprocar} and Pymatgen~\cite{ong2013python} packages were used for band structure illustrations.